VikashChandola/cpptftp/README.md

 ### Dependencies
 Following libraries are required for compilation
 1. boost::asio    : For asyncronous IO
+2. boost::test    : For unit tests
-2. nlohmann-json  : For client application configuration parsing Both of these libraries are needed only for compilation.
+3. nlohmann-json  : For client application configuration parsing These are header only library and doesn't bring any runitme dependency.

 #### Arch Linux
 ```